Australia wide

 Migrant and Refugee Settlement Services of the ACT

-This organisation provides settlement and related services for migrants and refugees in the Australian Capital Territory.
+This organisation provides settlement and related services for migrants, refugees, humanitarian entrants and asylum seekers in the Australian Capital Territory.

 Multicultural Hub Canberra

-Multicultural Hub helps migrants, refugees and asylum seekers to access services and resources in the Australian Capital Territory.
-The Hub can help with finding jobs and accommodation and making social connections.
-It provides counselling and services for women and young people.
+Multicultural Hub helps migrants, refugees and asylum seekers to find services, resources, jobs and accommodation in the Australian Capital Territory.
+The Hub offers counselling services and can also help people make social connections.

 New South Wales